SparshKat/ReelViu/README.md

 ## Built with

-- [ReactJs](https://reactjs.org/) - React makes it painless to create interactive UIs.
-Design simple views for each state in your application, and React will efficiently update and render just the right components when your data changes.
 - [NodeJs](https://nodejs.org/en/) -As an asynchronous event driven JavaScript runtime, Node is designed to build scalable network applications.
 - [MongoDB](https://www.mongodb.com/) -MongoDB is a cross-platform document-oriented database program.
 Classified as a NoSQL database program, MongoDB uses JSON-like documents with schema.
 - [ExpressJs](https://expressjs.com/) -Express is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.